MLSDev/TRON/README.md

 ## Custom mappers

-Starting with 0.2.0, we are adding support for any custom mapper to be used with TRON.
-Now, instead of JSONDecodable, all generic constraints on TRON accept `ResponseParseable` protocol, that can be easily implemented for your mapper.
+Instead of `JSONDecodable`, all generic constraints on TRON accept `ResponseParseable` protocol, that can be easily implemented for your mapper.

 By default, we are using SwiftyJSON, and adding protocol default implementations on it.

 **Note** Custom mappers are supported only when installing framework from CocoaPods due to inability of Carthage to split framework to subspecs.

-To use custom mapper, use Core podspec of Tron:
+To use custom mapper, use Core podspec of TRON:

 ```ruby
     pod 'TRON/Core'